Manuel1407/E-commerce-store-app---servlet/README.md

 * Endpoint to LIKE or SAVE products they wish to purchase later.

-Also included in the file is, an architectural diagram of the User Journey, showing all the modules, all users of the application interact with it.
+Also included in the file is, an architectural diagram of the User Journey, showing all the modules and all users of the application interacting with it.

 Technologies used include:
 * Java Servlet